danliberato/CG_UFSCar/README.md

 #To compile: g++ -o program_name program_name.cpp -lglut -lGL -lGLU -lm
-#Use arrows, "pageup" and "pagedown" to manipulate the object;
+#Use arrows, "pageup", "pagedown", "end" and "home"  to manipulate the object;